Python Program For Armstrong Number

 Python Program for Armstrong Number using List Comprehension

-In this Python example code, we used the list comprehension and math log10 function to check the Armstrong number.
+In this example code, we used the list comprehension and math log10 function to check the Armstrong number.

 • digits = [int(i) for i in str(num)] – We used the list comprehension to read each individual digit and create a list of those digits.